-While there are a couple sections in the Notre Dame Cathedral stage of the second game where flaming zombies rush you while your climbing a spiral staircase, the true terrors of that level are the changelings.
+- While there are a couple sections in the Notre Dame Cathedral stage of the second game where flaming zombies rush you while you're climbing a spiral staircase, the true terrors of that level are the changelings.
 You are rescuing beautiful young maidens when all of a sudden one attacks you, revealing a hideous face similar to that of a Spitter.

-From TimeSplitters 3, the child's room.
+- From TimeSplitters 3, the child's room.
 Interestingly enough, this section is after a good 20 minutes of the level being genuinely terrifying to a degree.
 The section mentioned there?
 It's part of a very, very small section deliberately designed to invoke, what else, Nothing Is Scarier.
-You go into it expecting zombies to surprise you, cautiously search through a few rooms (finding a LOT of horror references), get confident that you're not in a dangerous area, so you go around opening cupboards and closest looking for health and ammo.
+You go into it expecting zombies to surprise you, cautiously search through a few rooms (finding a LOT of horror references), get confident that you're not in a dangerous area, so you go around opening cupboards and closets looking for health and ammo.
 At the end of that hallway, a zombie randomly bursts out of a cabinet for no apparent reason.
 Why was there a zombie hiding in that cabinet?
 Because there was.

-The Deerhaunter, a mounted deer head that breaks out of the wall on a skinless body with hooks for hands and starts attacking you.
+- The Deerhaunter, a mounted deer head that breaks out of the wall on a skinless body with hooks for hands and starts attacking you.

 - Toward the beginning of TS3's first mansion level, two scientists are found hanging onto a tree in a courtyard with Tremors-esque worm creatures burrowing underground.
 One scientist attempts to make a mad dash for the mansion, but is quickly eaten by a worm.
 Complete with his bone-chilling screams of pain and fear, and his friend's devastated cry.
 Strangely, when the other scientist is rescued, he doesn't seem particularly upset and doesn't mention his colleague at all, leading to speculation that the other scientist can actually be saved.